 In recent years, a significant argument has emerged linking Punt to the Horn of Africa, particularly the Puntland State of Somalia.
 The hypothesis, championed by archaeologists like Dr Juris Zarins, posits that settlers from the Nile River Valley colonised Somalia during the Neolithic Period.
-Ancient architectural and cultural artefacts lend considerable support to this theory, suggesting an intertwined history of Egypt and Somalia.
+Ancient architectural and cultural artefacts support this theory considerably, suggesting an intertwined history of Egypt and Somalia.

 The Cultural Continuity of Punt in Modern Somalia

 Even as the Land of Punt recedes into the mists of mythology, its legacy perseveres through the customs and traditions of modern Somalia.
-Historian Abdislam Mahamoud notes the linguistic affinity between ancient Egyptian and modern Somali languages, both belonging to the Hamitic group.
-Modern Somalis continue the practice of naming their children after ancient Egyptian deities, maintaining a living connection with their historical past.
+Historian Abdislam Mahamoud notes the linguistic affinity between ancient Egyptian and contemporary Somali languages belonging to the Hamitic group.
+Modern Somalis continue naming their children after ancient Egyptian deities, maintaining a living connection with their historical past.

 Punt – A Forgotten Civilization Preserved in Memory